kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 `URLEncoder.encode` is a function which allows symbols e.g. #, (space), $ to be converted into a format that can be transmitted over the internet

-`/api/v1/messages/search?q=` will be appended to the url, which specifies that we will be using the `search` operation
+`/api/v1/messages/search?q=` will be appended to the url, it specifies that we will be using the `search` operation

 To use the Insights for Twitter service, we need to authenticate ourselves